Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   - Observations
     ```bash
     # Eventually we might see the following excuting the pacstrap:
-    # "Secureboot key directory doesn't exist, not signing!" --> It can be safely ignored, the Secure Boot is addressed later
+    # "Secureboot key directory doesn't exist, not signing! " --> It can be safely ignored, the Secure Boot is addressed later
     # "warning:  /mnt/etc/fstab installed as /mnt/etc/fstab.pacnew" --> It can be safely ignored, this new file can be removed later since we already created the fstab.
 This is a generic fstab created by the pacstrap and we created it earlier.
     ```
 ## Milestone 2: After Step 4f (fstab Generation) - Can pause at this point